LogtalkDotOrg/logtalk.org/_pages/learning.md

 [Learning and development tools](tools.html)

-To help new users understand and act on compiler and runtime warning and error messages, load the [`tutor`](https://github.com/LogtalkDotOrg/logtalk3/blob/master/tools/tutor/NOTES.md) at startup.
+To help new users understand and act on compiler and runtime warning and error messages, load the [`tutor`](https://github.com/LogtalkDotOrg/logtalk3/blob/master/tools/tutor/NOTES.md) tool at startup.
+To help new users trace query execution, also load the [`debugger`](https://github.com/LogtalkDotOrg/logtalk3/blob/master/tools/debugger/NOTES.md) tool at startup.
-This learning tool and developer tools (e.g. for debugging and testing) can be automatically loaded at startup by defining a default
+These and other developer tools (e.g. for testing and documentation) can be automatically loaded at startup by defining a default
 [settings file](https://github.com/LogtalkDotOrg/logtalk3/tree/master/settings-sample.lgt).